 When the end goal is only vaguely referenced to, your employees will feel confusion.
-They will end up spending valuable time just trying to figure where they are going.
+They will end up spending valuable time just trying to figure out where they are going.
 But once you have clear, understandable, and reasonable goals and expectations laid out, your employees can put their noses to the grindstone right away.
 Discuss plans with your employees so that they are always on board.

 3. Demonstrate What Leadership Looks Like

 Good leadership goes a long way in enhancing employee productivity.
 You need a leader who is kind, thoughtful, determined, and able to express him or herself well.
 You need a leader who will keep your objectives in mind and not be distracted by useless tangents.

 You need a leader who can embrace the process and see defeat as a stepping-stone to final success.
 You need a who will express encouragement to your other employees on a regular basis.
 When your employees have someone to emulate, they will be far more inspired to go all in.

 Physical health can easily get overlooked in the business world.
 More often than not, employees themselves neglect their own health for their work.